 By filtering the requests a PC makes and comparing it against sites that are known to host malware, infections can be blocked before they take root.
 As a bonus, content filtering can also prevent your staff from accidentally stumbling onto a website hosting malware.

 On top of the above three layers, we add a special piece of software aimed specifically at preventing Ransomware.
 We’ve found this necessary even with a properly patched machine with anti-virus.

-Ensuring that a thorough, up-to-date backup system is in place and functioning as intended is the best backstop against a disaster.
+Ensuring that a thorough, up-to-date backup system is in place and functioning for seamless disaster recovery.
 Careful planning, focus, and discipline are needed to ensure all these systems are deployed properly and functioning as designed.

 I discussed this topic at length, along with ways to spot phishing emails and avoid ransomware in our webinar How To Avoid Falling Victim To An Email Phishing Scam.
 Based on how hackers attack businesses today, user education is certainly the most important of the 7 layers.

 As a business owner, you should have a level of confidence that these seven layers are in place, configured properly and working as expected.
 Take a few minutes to call up your vendor and run through this list until you feel good about your setup.